alws34/torrentBot/README.md

  * place the bot token (recieved from botfather) in the settings.json file at the designated location
  * place your chat id in the settings.json file at the designated location -- (get chat id)[https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id]  -- this is for making the bot respond only to you
  (the response by Yigit Yuksel seems the easiest... there are also bots on thelgram that can do this... search for "@iDCHATBOT" or "@chatid_echo_bot"....)
+ * Place the new torrents folder path in the "torrents_path" field at the TorrentBot.py file.

-run this script at startup (for linux users -run this as a serive) for windows users, run it using "task scheduler" using <strong>pythonw.exe</strong> instead of python.exe (https://stackoverflow.com/questions/9705982/pythonw-exe-or-python-exe)
+run this script at startup (for linux users -run this as a serive) for windows users, run TorrentBot.py using "task scheduler" using <strong>pythonw.exe</strong> instead of python.exe (https://stackoverflow.com/questions/9705982/pythonw-exe-or-python-exe)

 [creating a task using task scheduler](https://www.ibm.com/docs/en/datacap/9.1.6?topic=application-configuring-windows-task-scheduler-automatically-run-ruleset)